Join millions of Canadians who have already trusted Loans Canada

 The Canadian federal government doesn’t directly give money to consumers to help them repay their debt.
 However, there are debt forgiveness programs that are regulated by the federal government’s Bankruptcy and Insolvency Act (BIA).
 This includes consumer proposals and bankruptcies.

-Both consumer proposals and bankruptcies are last resorts when it comes to dealing with unresolved debt.
-These options are typically considered by consumers who are unable to keep up with their bill payments and their debt continues to mount.
+Both consumer proposals and bankruptcies are last-resort options when dealing with unresolved debt.
+These options are typically considered by consumers who cannot keep up with their bill payments and their debt continues to mount.

 Consumer Proposal